thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 **NOTE:** Typically, a foreign key has a not-null constraint to prevent orphaned entities from being inserted.

+### Exercise

+Write down the four PostgreSQL column constraints and explain each one in your own words.
+After about 30 seconds, your instructor will cold call on the class and ask what was written down.

 ## How do you use PostgreSQL column constraints to implement an entity relationship diagram.

 In a relational database system, a one-to-one relationship exists when one row in table A is linked with only one row in table B.